Youngzt998/CompCertDev/oopsla-artifact-doc.md

 # Run our experiments

-TODOIn the performance experiments in Section 8.2, we used two versions of the CompCert compiler.
+In the performance experiments in Section 8.2, we used two versions of the CompCert compiler.
 * Baseline: Original CompCert version 3.13.1
   * https://github.com/AbsInt/CompCert/tree/3.13
 * Our work: This repository